techvoltage/addr-info/README.md

 * Each segment in a loaded module is scanned only once for a pattern
 * For stack and heap parsing as well, see https://github.com/ouadev/proc_maps_parser
  #### TODO:
- * Pattern Scan without memory maps
+ * Pattern scan without memory maps
  * Include entire memory for pattern scanning
  * Remove memmem function
  * Extend to remote processes